TRAPPIST-1: Scientific importance

-TRAPPIST-1 has drawn intense scientific interest.
+TRAPPIST-1 has drawn intense scientific interest and its planets are the best studied planets outside of the solar system.
 Its planets are the most easily studied exoplanets within their star's habitable zone owing to their relative closeness, the small size of their host star, and because from Earth's perspective they frequently pass in front of their host star.
-Future observations with space-based observatories and ground-based facilities may allow further insights into their properties such as density, atmospheres, and biosignatures.
+Future observations with space-based observatories and ground-based facilities may allow further insights into their properties such as density, atmospheres and biosignatures.
 (Note: Biosignatures are properties of a planet that can be detected from far away and which suggest the existence of life, such as atmospheric gases that are produced by biological processes.)
 TRAPPIST-1 planets are considered an important observation target for the James Webb Space Telescope (Note: As of 2017 they were among the smallest planets known where JWST would be able to detect atmospheres.
 It is possible the JWST may not have time to reliably detect certain biosignatures such as methane and ozone.) and other telescopes under construction; JWST began investigating the TRAPPIST-1 planets in 2023.
 Together with the discovery of Proxima Centauri b, the discovery of the TRAPPIST-1 planets and the fact that at least three of the planets are within the habitable zone has led to an increase in studies on planetary habitability.
-The planets are considered prototypical for the research on habitability of M dwarfs.
-The star has been the subject of detailed studies of its various aspects including the possible effects of vegetation on its planets; the possibility of detecting oceans on its planets using starlight reflected off their surfaces; possible efforts to terraform its planets; and difficulties any inhabitants of the planets would encounter with discovering certain laws of physics (general relativity, Kepler's laws, and the law of gravitation) and with interstellar travel.
+The planets are considered prototypical for the research on habitability of M dwarfs and drew scientific attention to the potential of M dwarf planets in habitability studies.
+The star has been the subject of detailed studies of its various aspects including the possible effects of vegetation on its planets; the possibility of detecting oceans on its planets using starlight reflected off their surfaces; possible efforts to terraform its planets; and difficulties any inhabitants of the planets would encounter with discovering certain laws of physics (general relativity, Kepler's laws and the law of gravitation) and with interstellar travel.

 The role EU funding played in the discovery of TRAPPIST-1 has been cited as an example of the importance of EU projects, and the involvement of a Moroccan observatory and a Saudi Arabian university as an indication of the Islamic and Arab world's role in science.
-The original discoverers were affiliated with universities spanning Africa, Europe, and North America, and the discovery of TRAPPIST-1 is considered to be an example of the importance of co-operation between observatories.
+The original discoverers were affiliated with universities spanning Africa, Europe and North America, and the discovery of TRAPPIST-1 is considered to be an example of the importance of co-operation between observatories.
 It is also one of the major astronomical discoveries from Chilean observatories.